blaenk/site/input/notes/distributed-systems.markdown

 The logical log records may consist of:

-* inserts: the new values of all columns
+* Inserts: The new values of all columns
-* deletions: information to uniquely identify the row, such as primary key, or the values of all columns if there is no primary key
+* Deletions: Information to uniquely identify the row, such as primary key, or the values of all columns if there is no primary key
-* updates: information to uniquely identify the row and the new values of all columns (or those that changed)
+* Updates: Information to uniquely identify the row and the new values of all columns (or those that changed)
-* transactions: transactions that modify several rows generate several records followed by a record indicating that the transaction was committed
+* Transactions: Transactions that modify several rows generate several records followed by a record indicating that the transaction was committed

 ## Trigger-Based Replication